Forceflow/twitter_blocklist_exporter/README.md

 <img src="https://raw.githubusercontent.com/Forceflow/twitter_blocklist_exporter/main/sample_output.png" alt="Sample Output" width="710">

 # Generate API tokens
-In order to query and download your blocklist, this script needs **API tokens** that you need to provide in a `keys.json` file in the same directory as the script.
+In order to query and download your blocklist/mutelist, this script needs **API tokens** that you need to provide in a `keys.json` file in the same directory as the script.

-At the time of writing (10-03-2023), this is how you generate the tokens required to export your blocklist.
+At the time of writing (10-03-2023), this is how you generate the tokens required to export your blocklist/mutelist.
 Also at the time of writing, this functionality still is free for a limited amount of requests.
 Tweepy batches the requests as much as possible.

 * Register on the **[Twitter Developer Portal](https://developer.twitter.com/)**.
 * Log in, and on the [main dashboard](https://developer.twitter.com/en/portal/dashboard), go to [Projects & Apps -> overview](https://developer.twitter.com/en/portal/projects-and-apps)